Norm Cash: Career statistics

 Cash was a career .271 hitter with 377 home runs, 1104 RBI, 1046 runs, 1820 hits, 241 doubles, 41 triples, 43 stolen bases, a .374 on-base percentage, and a .488 slugging average in 2089 games.
 He holds Tigers career defensive records at first base in games (1912), putouts (14,926), assists (1303), and double plays (1328), having broken the marks set by Hank Greenberg and Rudy York.
 He had a .992 fielding percentage at first base in his career.
+Cash is one of eight players in Tigers history (with Sam Crawford, Ty Cobb, Charlie Gehringer, Al Kaline, Lou Whitaker, Alan Trammell and Miguel Cabrera) to have played at least 2,000 regular season games with the team.

 Cash summed up his success as follows: "I owe my success to expansion pitching, a short right-field fence, and my hollow bats."
 Later in his career, Cash claimed he used a corked bat in 1961, even showing Sports Illustrated how he made one.

 Caribbean baseball

 In between, Cash played winter ball with the Indios de Oriente club of the Venezuelan League during the 1958–59 season.
-As the league champions, the Indios represented Venezuela in the 1959 Caribbean Series, as Cash posted a .360 average (9-for-25) and led the tournament in home runs (2), RBI (11) and slugging (.680), while driving in six runs in a game – also a Series record – and earning MVP honors.
+As the league champions, the Indios represented Venezuela in the 1959 Caribbean Series, as Cash posted a .360 average (9-for-25) and led the tournament in home runs (2), RBI (11) and slugging (.680), while driving in six runs in a game — also a Series record — and earning MVP honors.

 Later life

 After retiring from baseball, Cash signed with the Detroit Caesars, a professional softball team, and played two seasons (1977–1978).
 The Caesars played in the American Professional Slow Pitch Softball League (APSPL), winning league titles in both seasons with Cash.
 The team was owned by Mike Ilitch, who would later become the owner of the Detroit Tigers.
 The Caesars had extensive talent from the amateur softball leagues and both Cash and fellow former-Tiger Jim Northrup played part-time and promotional roles.

-Cash was a color commentator for ABC's Monday Night Baseball in 1976, and for Tiger telecasts on ONTV pay-cable from 1981-83.
+Cash was a color commentator for ABC's Monday Night Baseball in 1976, and for Tiger telecasts on ONTV pay-cable from 1981-1983.